Debian Hosting: Which Brand Is Best For Your Site In 2018?⚙ Filter Results

 Everything that comes as part of Debian is a free and open source, so you won't see additional fees being added to your web hosting bill.
 However, not all hosts offer a choice of Linux distribution: you'll often get whatever you're given, so look specifically for Debian hosting as an option when shopping around.

-If you're looking for a dedicated server, you'll have more choice in the type of Linux you can use, so there may be some room for negotiation.
+If you're looking for a VPS, you'll have more choice in the type of Linux you can use, so there may be some room for negotiation.

 Debian Hosting Frequently Asked Questions

 What makes it different from other Linux distros?

 Debian has evolved to encompass various software suites and popular utilities, allowing users to install everything in one go, rather than download and add on additional components.
 Several different versions of Debian are available, which makes it suitable for different niches.